-- a.
+a.
 The County strongly adheres to the Drug Free Workplace policy set forth in these Personnel Policies.
 The County has determined that the use of illegal substances by County employees presents a clear and present danger to the public, other County employees, and public and private property.
 The County intends to use all lawful means to prevent the use of illegal substances by County employees.
 While these statements apply equally to all County employees, public safety demands that persons hired for certain 'high-risk" positions must be tested for illegal substances before they may begin employment with the County.
-Accordingly, any and all persons shall submit - A. 11/03/2017 Page 23 of 96 Reviewed by Adm Staff 2/8/2018 to a drug test as a part of the physical examination requirement set forth in this section: Drivers or operators of any County vehicles, including automobiles, trucks, tractors, motor graders, backhoes, street sweepers, forklifts, or any other vehicle used for transportation, construction or maintenance; all law enforcement officers having the authority to carry firearms; all volunteer fire fighters assigned to a Fire Department and first responders (people who are applying for inclusion on first responder or fire department rosters) whose duties require them to be physically present at the scene of a fire or emergency personnel to emergency scenes, or who receive calls and/or dispatch emergency personnel to emergency scenes; mechanics responsible for the maintenance and upkeep of safety devices on county vehicles and/or equipment; public safety dispatchers; operators of outdoor power equipment; sanitation truck operators (including employees responsible for operating mechanized equipment thereon).
+Accordingly, any and all persons selected for employment in any of the following positions shall submit to a drug test as a part of the physical examination requirement set forth in this section: Drivers or operators of any County vehicles, including automobiles, trucks, tractors, motor graders, backhoes, street sweepers, forklifts, or any other vehicle used for transportation, construction or maintenance; all law enforcement officers having the authority to carry firearms; all volunteer fire fighters assigned to a Fire Department and first responders (people who are applying for inclusion on first responder or fire department rosters) whose duties require them to be physically present at the scene of a fire or emergency personnel to emergency scenes, or who receive calls and/or dispatch emergency personnel to emergency scenes; mechanics responsible for the maintenance and upkeep of safety devices on county vehicles and/or equipment; public safety dispatchers; operators of outdoor power equipment; sanitation truck operators (including employees responsible for operating mechanized equipment thereon).
 The County has determined that the duties and responsibilities associated with these positions are such that inattention to duty or errors in judgment while on duty presents a significant risk of harm to the employee, other employees, and the general public.
 Failure to pass the drug test shall disqualify the individual for the position and will result in a withdrawal of the offer of employment.

-- b.
-For purposes of this Section specifically and this policy generally, the term "illegal substances" shall mean marijuana, as defined in paragraph (16) of O.C.G.A §16-13-21, as amended; a controlled substance, as defined in paragraph (4) of O.C.G.A. § 16-13-21, as amended; a dangerous drug, as defined in O.C.G.A. §16-31-71, as amended or any other controlled substance or dangerous drug that persons are prohibited from using under Georgia or Federal law.
+b.
+For purposes of this Section specifically and this policy generally, the term "illegal substances" shall mean marijuana, as defined in paragraph (16) of O.C.G.A §16-13-21, as amended; a controlled substance, as defined in paragraph (4) of O.C.G.A. \S 16-13-21, as amended; a dangerous drug, as defined in O.C.G.A. \$16-31-71, as amended or any other controlled substance or dangerous drug that persons are prohibited from using under Georgia or Federal law.
 These terms shall not apply to any drug an individual is authorized to take pursuant to a valid medical prescription or when used as otherwise authorized by State or Federal law, provided the physical examination indicates such usage will not interfere with the employee's performance of essential job functions and safety responsibilities.
-The term "drug test" shall mean the collection and testing of bodily fluids administered in a manner equivalent to that required by the Mandatory Guidelines for Federal Workplace Drug Testing Programs (HHS - A. 11/03/2017 Page 24 of 96 Reviewed by Adm Staff 2/8/2018

-Regulations 53 Fed.
+The term "drug test" shall mean the collection and testing of bodily fluids administered in a manner equivalent to that required by the Mandatory Guidelines for Federal Workplace Drug Testing Programs (HHS Regulations 53 Fed.
 Reg.
-11979 et seq.), as amended, or any other professionally valid procedures approved by the Georgia Department of Human Resources.
+11979 $\underline{\text{et seq.}}$), as amended, or any other professionally valid procedures approved by the Georgia Department of Human Resources.